alphagov/government-service-design-manual/service-manual/agile/what-agile-looks-like.md

 * [delivery manager](/service-manual/the-team/delivery-manager.html) (aka Scrum master or project manager) – the agile expert responsible for removing blockers (things slowing a team down), they also act as a facilitator at team meetings
 * [team members](https://www.gov.uk/service-manual/the-team/index.html) – self-organising and multi-disciplinary, they produce user stories, carry out the product manager’s vision and are responsible for estimating their output and speed

 Encourage your team members to pair up, as working together is beneficial.
-Two people working on one thing will:
+2 people working on 1 thing will:

 * produce better software solutions
 * encourage better quality controls